[HISTORY: Adopted as indicated in article histories. Amendments noted where applicable.]

 Informing any individual smoking in a regulated area that smoking is prohibited by law in that area and requesting that the individual(s) immediately stop smoking or leave the regulated area; and

-Providing written notice to lessees of the asserted violation of this chapter and the potential penalties for such violation in every instance in which complaints are received about smoking in regulated areas within two business days of receipt of the complaint.
+Providing written notice to lessees of the asserted violation of this article and the potential penalties for such violation in every instance in which complaints are received about smoking in regulated areas within two business days of receipt of the complaint.

 Upon a third violation by a business or other establishment, the Health Department may also suspend any licenses or other permits that the business or other establishment has been granted by the Department for a period not to exceed 180 days, pending a review of the procedures implemented by the business, the creation of a corrective action plan by the business, and approval of the corrective action plan by the Department.
 For the purposes of this subsection, each lighted cigarette, cigar, pipe or other such device which contains tobacco or other smoke-producing products ignited or carried shall constitute a single violation.

-Nothing in this chapter shall be construed to create any private right of action for enforcement of its provisions or to authorize any person to file suit to recover damages or seek equitable relief for any violation of the terms of this section.
+Nothing in this article shall be construed to create any private right of action for enforcement of its provisions or to authorize any person to file suit to recover damages or seek equitable relief for any violation of the terms of this section.

 Any employee or volunteer who performs work in a setting where an employer allows smoking does not, in so doing, waive or otherwise surrender any legal rights the employee may have against the employer or any other party.